-The following table presents information regarding the number of outstanding initially unvested RSUs and restricted shares held by our named executive officers that vested during 2022 and the number of vested RSUs that were granted during 2022.
-The amounts shown below do not reflect compensation actually received by the named executive officers, but instead are calculations of the number of RSUs and restricted shares that vested (or that were vested at grant) during 2022 based on the closing price of a share of Common Stock on the date of vesting.
+The following table presents information regarding the number of outstanding initially unvested RSUs and restricted shares held by our named executive officers that vested during 2023 and the number of vested RSUs that were granted during 2023.
+The amounts shown below do not reflect compensation actually received by the named executive officers, but instead are calculations of the number of RSUs and restricted shares that vested (or that were vested at grant) during 2023 based on the closing price of a share of common stock on the date of vesting.
 Shares received by our named executive officers in respect of vested RSUs are subject to our retained ownership requirements prescribed under the executive share ownership guidelines.
-No options were exercised by our named executive officers in 2022.
+No options were exercised by our named executive officers in 2023.

-(1) Amounts calculated by multiplying the number of RSUs or restricted shares held by the named executive officer that vested on each applicable vesting date in 2022 by the closing price per share on that date.
-Except for RSUs that were vested at grant, for which the associated shares are not scheduled to be delivered until 2027, shares underlying the vested RSUs were issued to the named executive officer shortly after they vested.
+(1) Amounts are calculated by multiplying the number of RSUs or restricted shares held by the named executive officer that vested on each applicable vesting date in 2023 by the closing price per share on that date.
+Shares underlying the vested RSUs were issued to the named executive officer shortly after they vested.